Xbox Series X vs. PS5: How to pick between the two biggest new game consoles

 Parts and performance

 The Xbox Series X and the PS5 are closer in power and performance than they look on paper.
 Sure, the Series X is technically more powerful but the bumps in frame rate and fidelity feel relatively minor in many games.
 You probably aren’t going to notice a graphical difference between the two in most games.
-They’re both capable of running games in 4K resolution, at up to 120 frames per second.
-(Both Sony and Microsoft say the consoles are capable of 8K in theory, but the option isn’t available now.)
+They’re both capable of running games in 4K resolution at up to 120 frames per second.
+(Both Sony and Microsoft say the consoles are capable of 8K in theory, but the option isn’t available now without an asterisk.)
 Neither one will make you regret pairing it with one of the best gaming TVs on the market.
 Both machines’ performance, ultimately, comes down to how developers use the consoles to create software that makes the most of their parts.

 Beyond the spec sheets, though, the Series X passes on some practical benefits from its extra power.
-For example, it can suspend multiple games using Quick Resume, so, for example, you can play and suspend Psychonauts 2, Assassin’s Creed Valhalla, and The Ascent, then jump back into any of them where you left off.
+For example, it can suspend multiple games using Quick Resume, so, for example, you can play and suspend Psychonauts 2, Assassin’s Creed Valhalla, and Elden Ring, then jump back into any of them where you left off.
 The PS5, meanwhile, can only suspend the game that you’re currently playing.
 As we mentioned, it doesn’t take long for the PS5’s SSD to boot up your game from scratch but you do need to be more mindful of saves and potential lost progress.

 Usable storage is another factor to think about.
 The Xbox may have 1TB of storage, but you can only use around 802GB of it.
 The PS5 has 825GB of storage, but you can only use around 667GB of it.
 Storage expansion is really helpful for both consoles, so you could argue this comes out as a wash.
 On the other hand, that extra 135GB should translate to an extra two to three games (or Call of Duty: Vanguard).